Adaptive Regularization for Large-Scale Sparse Feature Embedding Models: The Proposed Approach

 From proposition \ref{prop:2}, the update rule for $\theta^k_{p}$ can be interpreted intuitively.
 If the interval $I^k_{p}$ is large for the corresponding sparse categorical features, the term $\left(1 - \alpha\right)^{I^k_{p}}\|\theta^{k-1}_{p}\|$ becomes negligible, and $\theta^k_{p}$ is effectively determined by the latest gradient.
 In the ASR domain, certain categorical feature values may not appear in every mini-batch, resulting in their embedding parameters being updated infrequently, while the MLP parameters are updated in every batch.
 After the MLP component has nearly converged, the embedding parameters associated with sparse features will have received far fewer updates and may become misaligned with the current state of the MLP parameters, making the previous value $\theta^{k-1}_{p}$ less informative.
 Proposition \ref{prop:2} demonstrates that the factor $\left(1 - \alpha \right)^{I^k_{p}}$ exponentially attenuates the previous value $\theta^{k-1}_{p}$, making the embedding parameters of sparse features depend more heavily on the current gradient.
 Meanwhile, since the update interval $I^k_{p}$ for MLP parameters is identically zero (as they are updated in every batch), the regularization primarily affects the embedding parameters corresponding to very low-frequency feature values.
+Moreover, we observe that the method proposed in \cite{liu2023multi} is a special case of our approach when zero reinitialization is applied to the embedding and $I^k_{p}$ is specified as